U.S. Army Internment/Resettlement Specialist Job Description

 - Conduct inspections, prepare written reports and coordinate activities of prisoners/internees and staff personnel.

-- Assist with supervision and management of military prisoners.
+- Assist with the supervision and management of military prisoners.

 - Provide external security to confinement/corrections facility.